€30 per 10μg

 Greater than 95% by SDS-PAGE gel analysis

-The lyophilized protein, though stable at room temperature for few weeks, is best stored at 20°C. Reconstituted protein should be used immediately or stored in working aliquots at 20°C. Avoid repeated freeze thaw cycles.
+The lyophilized protein, though stable at room temperature for a few weeks, is best stored at -20°C. Reconstituted protein should be used immediately or stored in working aliquots at -20°C. Avoid repeated freeze-thaw cycles.

-Each batch of ISOkine growth factor is tested for bioactivity and verified to have comparable activity to a commercial source.
-Bioactivity of ISOkine recombinant human EGF is assayed by measuring its dose dependent effect on proliferation of 3T3 cells.
+Each batch of ISOkine growth factors is tested for bioactivity and verified to have comparable activity to a commercial source.
+The bioactivity of ISOkine recombinant human EGF is assayed by measuring its dose-dependent effect on the proliferation of 3T3 cells.
 The ED50 for this effect using EGF is typically < 0.
 1 ng/ml, corresponding to a specific activity > 10 x10e6 U/mg.
 Optimal concentration should be determined for specific applications and cell lines.

 Endotoxin level is less than 0.005ng per µg of ISOkine product (0.05EU/µg).